 Advanced study of the perioperative management of the patient with a variety of comorbidities in a variety of surgical circumstances.
-Instruction is built upon the foundations taught and assessed in ANE 660 and ANE 664 (Principles of Anesthesia Practice I/II).
-Lecture and Human patient Simulation Lab will be utilized to reinforce concepts.
+Instruction is built upon the foundations taught and assessed in ANE 660 and ANE 664.
+Lecture and Human Patient Simulation Lab will be utilized to reinforce concepts.
 Prerequisites: ANE 664.